getmindspun/steady-cli/README.md

 ## Create an integration in your site (for publish)
 * Go to the Integration Settings link in your Ghost site and click `Add custom integration`.
-* Give the new integration any name you want e.g. Ghoststead and hit 'Create'.
+* Give the new integration any name you want e.g. Mindspun and hit 'Create'.
 * Note the 'Admin API Key' to be used later.

 This integration will be used to `publish` your theme to an existing site.